 Yet, it is the delicate threads of gold leaf that weave through the canvas, bringing light to the shadows, symbolising the healing of fragmented lives and the enduring richness of the Colombian earth.

 These elements combine, not merely to paint a picture, but to sing a hopeful ode to the future — a future where the children of Colombia can flourish under skies stitched with promise.
+Through my art, I channel the sentiment of my past, casting it forward in colours that speak of pain transformed into beauty.